freeshrugsxd/wow-addon-updater/readme.md

 ]
 ```

-that you only need to specify the path to your AddOn directory
+After that you only need to specify the path to your AddOn directory
 [here](https://github.com/freeshrugsxd/wow-addon-updater/blob/master/update_wow_addons.py#L57) and call the script like this:

 ```